 Gay massage in Sloane Square

 Our masseur Anthony resides in Sloane Square.
 Anthony offers massage sessions in his private flat, where everything is set up for your comfort and enjoyment.
-Other masseurs within an easy travelling distance from Sloane Square are Brett in South Kensington and Jordan in Leicester Square.
+Other masseurs within an easy travelling distance from Sloane Square are Brett in South Kensington and Ethan in Gloucester Road.
 Alternatively, you might request the masseur to visit you at your home or hotel within transport fare zones 1 and 2.
 Travel to other areas might be possible on occasion, so please ask.
 To book gay massage in Sloane Square, call, text or Whatsapp us on 07492 898079 (+447492 898079 if calling from abroad).

 Things to do near Sloane Square